bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter6.md

 ### Build updatable Micro SD

-Recommend insert Micro SD card to Card Reader, and plug into PC USB port.
+Recommend insert Micro SD card to Card Reader, and plug into PC USB port.MYS-6ULX resource package support some prebuilt sdcard files.You can throught tool to write it into your SD card.Those files locate in 02-Images direcory of resource package.

+Attention: The date tag of file name is always changed, please follow the real in 02-Images directory.

 * Linux system